Consequences for Forbidden Kinship Unions

 God guards the integrity of family relationships by judging violations of His ordained boundaries.

-20 If a man lies with his uncle’s wife, he has uncovered his uncle’s nakedness.
-They shall bear their sin.
-They shall die childless.
+20 If a man lies with his uncle’s wife, he has uncovered the nakedness of his uncle.
+They will bear their sin; they shall die childless.

 God guards the integrity of family relationships by judging violations of His ordained boundaries.